Master of Science in Economics – General Information

 Students are also required to complete an environmental course.
 The MSE program seeks to advance each student’s career and academic goals.
-In addition to courses in economics students, in consultation with the program chair, may take other graduate level courses offered at AUA.
-These electives should be approved by MSE program chair and the CBE Dean.
-The majority of classes start late afternoon and are offered on the AUA Yerevan campus.
-Some elective courses will be offered during the Summer semester in the Dilijan campus.
+In addition to courses in economics, students, in consultation with the program chair, may take other graduate level courses offered at AUA.
+These electives should be approved by the MSE program chair and the CBE Dean.

 Duration of the Program

-The MS in Economics is a 2 years program equivalent to 4-5 semesters of study including summer semester courses held in the Dilijan campus.
+The MS in Economics is a 2 years program equivalent to 4-5 semesters of study including summer semester courses.

 Schedule of Courses

 - Quantitative Methods for Economists

 - Elective 1